Vanquish by VisuTek e.U.

 Lase-on and may the force be with you!

-• Fenning technical entries were judged via online discussion of a three-member panel that reached its decision 25 July 2017.
+• Fenning technical entries were judged via online discussion of a three-member panel that reached its decision July 5 2018.
+Judges Derek Garbos, Richard Gonsalves and James Stewart evaluated 5 entries from 4 ILDA Members.

-• Laser Jockey entries were viewed and judged by attendees at the Lase-Off during the ILDA Conference in Bratislava on 7 November 2017.
+• Laser Jockey entries were viewed and judged by attendees at the Lase-Off during the ILDA Conference in Montréal on November 11 2018.

-• The Judges' Rating Spreadsheet lists all of the Artistic Award entries, and the ratings they received from the judges.
-(For this public version, the show names and entrant names have been removed.)
+• The Judges' Rating Spreadsheets list all of the Artistic Award entries, and the ratings they received from the judges.
+There are two spreadsheets, a detailed one that includes all of the judges' individual scores, and a summary one with just the judges totaled scores.
+(For these public versions, the show names and entrant names have been removed.)
 The most important column is "AVG.
 SCORE".
 This has been color coded, so that green means an entry received an above-average rating, yellow indicates an average rating, and orange & red indicate below-average ratings.
 The Average Score is used to help determine the 1st, 2nd, and 3rd place winners.
 (Some entries were disqualified due to safety concerns, which would then move up non-disqualified entries.)

 ILDA requires its Members to perform safe and legal laser shows, and to acknowledge basic principles of laser show safety.